wing5wong/artisan-whs-static/source/_news/2019-08-30_squash-whanganui-club-champions-found-over-previous-fortnight.md

 The club had a number of representative honours for the year as Darlington, Ratcliffe, **Osborne** and juniors Aria Bannister and Max Matthews were part of Central teams competing against Waikato, Wellington and Eastern Districts, where Central swept all the titles on offer.

-Ratcliffe and **Osbourne** have also been selected to represent Central at New Zealand Senior National teams event in Christchurch coming up this week.
+Ratcliffe and **Osborne** have also been selected to represent Central at New Zealand Senior National teams event in Christchurch coming up this week.

 Results: